lucas-watkins/jetbrains-toolbox-wayland/README.md

-# JetBrains Toolbox 3.6.4 native Wayland patch
+# JetBrains Toolbox 3.6.4 native Wayland patch (Linux)

 This patch runs the Linux tar build of JetBrains Toolbox 3.6.4.86641 directly on Wayland, without X11 or XWayland.